Susanpdl/Susanpdl/README.md

 - 👋 Hi, I’m Susan Poudel
 - 👀 I’m interested in coding and web/app development
-- 🌱 I’m currently learning html, CSS, JS, and Python
+- 🌱 My skill sets include HTML, CSS, JavaScript, Bootstrap, Python, Reactjs, and some basics of backend dev (nodejs, mongodb, and mongoose)
--  Contact info: susanpdl77@gmail.com
+-  You can reach me at spoudel1@caldwell.edu

 <!---
 Susanpdl/Susanpdl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.